FAQs

 What is the current status of the planning application?

 Planning committee resolved to grant planning permission, subject to agreement of section 106 and satisfactory discharge of conditions, on 31 October 2023.
 These conditions, 62 in total, were considered and approved at planning committee on 15 February 2024.
-Work to complete the required Section 106 agreements is now taking place, which will allow for full planning permission to be granted in 2024.
+Work to complete the required Section 106 agreements is now taking place, which will allow for full planning permission to be granted.

 Why has the NWWR been combined with the Oxon Link Road?